leefong123/Cluster-monitoring/README.md

-### Create the Application in ArgoCD with the following details.
-It will pull Kubernetes manifests from GitHub repo to the Minikube.
-Detalied instructions of deploying Application - please refer to ArgoCD documentation.
+### Create the Application in ArgoCD using the following details.
+It will pull Kubernetes manifests from a GitHub repo and deploy them to Minikube.
+For detalied instruction on deploying Application, please refer to the ArgoCD documentation

 ![image](https://github.com/user-attachments/assets/1bed5ad9-437c-4b3d-b48e-6a9f0003318b)

-###
+### After the application is deployed to Minikube, it will show as synchornized

 ![image](https://github.com/user-attachments/assets/10a4774f-fe42-4aef-916f-45e07b839572)

+### Pods are being created on Minikube

 ![image](https://github.com/user-attachments/assets/a6a3fe00-b868-4ac1-81f9-3dfb158355e9)

+##

 ![image](https://github.com/user-attachments/assets/9041f5bc-bd9b-4c26-8128-92e68164859d)